gtokusum/HK-Hotel-Effectiveness/README.md

-# Hotel Effectiveness Night Audit Entry Reporter
+# Hotel Effectiveness Housekeeping GameDay Entry Reporter

 Minimal script that automates the room count sorted by room type for Housekeeping Gameday in Hotel Effectiveness